LOCAL UNION 2323

 Sec.
 5. The Board shall meet regularly each month.

 Sec.
-1. The Business Manager shall perform such duties as are stated in Article XVII of the IBEW Constitution and these bylaws.
+1. The Business Manager shall perform such duties as are stated in Article XIX of the IBEW Constitution and these bylaws.
 Also, the Business Manager shall perform such other duties as may be assigned by the Local Union and which are not in conflict with the IBEW Constitution and these bylaws.

 Sec.
 2. The Business Manager shall report to the Executive Board and the Local Union when called upon, or when he/she deems such necessary.
 The Executive Board and Local Union officers shall cooperate with the Business Manager in the performance of the duties of the office and shall not work in conflict with the Business Manager.